BradleyCulley/bradleyculley.github.io/_posts/2021-02-23-slivers-of-nature.md

 <p>
 A few years before living in Virginia, I lived and worked in the Binghamton, New York area.
-At a certain point, I found this park: https://www.bringfido.com/attraction/10830.
+At a certain point, I found this park — "Canine Commons Dog Park": <a href="https://www.bringfido.com/attraction/10830" target="_blank">https://www.bringfido.com/attraction/10830</a>

 </p>